In conjunction with Core Physiotherapy & Pilates Studio

-Core 4 Kids works in conjunction with the Core Physio and Pilates studio group and aims to provide specialised services for children from 0 - 18 years of age.
+Paediatrics Physio SA works in conjunction with the Core Physiotherapy and Pilates Studio group and aims to provide tailored services for children from 0 - 18 years of age.

 Children at all stages of growth and development may come across obstacles to their health and advancement.
-A paediatric physio approach is often an important part of the process in managing these issues.
-At Core 4 kids our Paediatric Physiotherapist takes a logical child centred approach to help children and parents get the best possible outcomes.
+A Paediatric Physio approach is often an important part of the process in managing these issues.
+At Paediatrics Physio SA, our Paediatric Physiotherapists take a logical, child centred approach to help children and parents get the best possible outcomes.

 - A thorough assessment and diagnosis in the first session